bhrnjica/daany/README.md

 .Append(mlContext.Transforms.Concatenate("Features",nameof(Iris.SepalArea), nameof(Iris.PetalArea)));

 ```
-Use datapipeline and trainSet and train and build the model.
-Algorithm selection and training process is implemented in the ```Train``` method.:
+Use datapipeline and trainSet to train and build the model.
 ```csharp
 //train and build the model
 //create Trainer